schulze61/erdos_baseball_project/README.md

 The second model that 538 gives is a probability that takes into account both the Elo scores of both teams, but it also takes into account the starting pitchers of both teams to give an adjusted score.
 This model we call that "538 Rating".

+We looked at the Brier scores for these models, and we have graphed them below compared to our Opponent model as that was of our four models the one that preformed the best.
+We graph these all below.